-New in summer 2020: an ongoing environmental portrait project, taking an affectionate look at the English & Nature, exploring & celebrating our diverse connections to this green & pleasant land.
+New in 2020: an ongoing environmental portrait project that explores & celebrates our diverse connections to this green & pleasant land.

-I am travelling across the country to meet people and be introduced to the patch of green, the environmental job, the outdoor pursuit or the eco-volunteer role that is important to them.
+Over the next few years, I will be travelling across the country to meet people and be introduced to their farming life, their environmental job, the outdoor pursuit or the eco-volunteer role, or simply the patch of green that is important to them.

-From paddle boarding on urban canals to feeding the ducks on a prized pond; from nurturing a window box to rewilding an ancient estate; from managing the industrial complex of a mega-farm to tending a beloved allotment; from advocating for environmental reform or running a reserve, to leaving food out for a hedgehog; from scaling mountain tops to walking the dog.
+From managing the industrial complex of a mega-farm to tending a beloved allotment; from advocating for environmental reform or running a reserve, to leaving food out for a hedgehog; from scaling mountain tops to walking the dog.
 “Annihilating all that’s made / To a green thought in a green shade.”
 (Andrew Marvell, The Garden)

 To read more about the project, to get involved or to suggest a suitable person or organisation: click this link